 Adur District Council exited the Census Shared Services Partnership on 30 September 2017 and was recharged £207,000 in respect of Termination Benefits incurred in respect of Census staff.
-This sum remains outstanding at 31 March 2019 following a dispute which is subject to ongoing negotiations.
+This sum was paid on 31st October 2019.
 The Census shared Services Partnership with the remaining partner, Horsham District Council, ceased on 31 March 2018.
-The estimated termination benefits in respect of the remaining staff, were then shared equally between the remaining Census Partners, of which Horsham District Council were recharged £177,000. £115,000 of this sum remains outstanding at 31 March 2019 following a dispute which is subject to ongoing negotiations and possible arbitration.
+The estimated termination benefits in respect of the remaining staff, were then shared equally between the remaining Census Partners, of which Horsham District Council were recharged £177,000. £115,000 of this sum remains outstanding at 31 March 2020 following a dispute which is subject to ongoing negotiations and possible arbitration.